Customs officials have seized over 20 million counterfeit masks since the beginning of the year - Local News 8

 Customs officials have seized over 20 million counterfeit masks since the beginning of the year

-Millions of counterfeit masks have been seized by Customers and Border Protection (CBP) officials since the start of the pandemic.
+Millions of counterfeit masks have been seized by US Customs and Border Protection (CBP) officials since the start of the pandemic.
 But the last few months have seen an “exponential increase” in counterfeit mask seizures, a CBP official told CNN.

 Since the start of the pandemic, CBP has seized more than 34 million counterfeit masks, most of them modeled to resemble N95 or KN95 masks.
 Around 20 million of those masks were caught in 2021, said John Leonard, acting executive assistant commissioner of the agency’s Office of Trade.